-Kennecott has an option (the "First Option") to acquire a 55% undivided interest in the Property by incurring \$5.0 million in expenditures over a 5-year period, of which \$1.0 million is a committed expenditure that must be completed prior to the 18-month anniversary of the Agreement.

-- 1. Kennecott has a second option (the "Second Option") to earn an additional 10% undivided interest in the Property (for a total of 65%) by incurring an additional \$\$7.5 million in expenditures within 8 years of the date the agreement was signed. - 2.
-Kennecott will have a third option (the "Third Option") to earn an additional 10% undivided interest in the Property (for a total of 75%) by incurring an additional \$10 million in expenditures within 11 years of the date the Agreement was signed. - 3.
-Any expenditure in excess of an option expenditure requirement in a given time period will be credited against subsequent option expenditure requirements.
-Kennecott may, at any time or from time to time, accelerate its satisfaction of the First, Second, or Third Option by paying the Company money in lieu of incurring expenditures. - 4.
-While earning in, Kennecott will have the right to make exploration and development decisions. - 5.
-Kennecott must maintain the Property in good standing during the option period(s), including payment of BLM and County maintenance fees and make any underlying property payments due to Searchlight. - 6.
-Kennecott will have the right to elect to form a joint venture (the "Joint Venture") with the Company upon completion of either the First, Second, or Third Option.
-Upon establishing a Joint Venture each participant will fund the joint venture according to its participating interest, with Kennecott acting as the Manager of the joint venture.
-If a party's participating interest falls below 10%, then such parties participating interest will be converted to a 1% Net Smelter Royalty, capped at \$25 million. - 7.
+- 1. Kennecott had an option (the "First Option") to acquire a 55% undivided interest in the Property by incurring \$5.0 million in expenditures over a 5-year period, of which \$1.0 million is a committed expenditure that had to be completed prior to the 18-month anniversary of the Agreement. - 2.
+Kennecott had a second option (the "Second Option") to earn an additional 10% undivided interest in the Property (for a total of 65%) by incurring an additional \$\$7.5 million in expenditures within 8 years of the date the agreement was signed. - 3.
+Kennecott had a third option (the "Third Option") to earn an additional 10% undivided interest in the Property (for a total of 75%) by incurring an additional \$10 million in expenditures within 11 years of the date the Agreement was signed. - 4.
+Any expenditure in excess of an option expenditure requirement in a given time period could be credited against subsequent option expenditure requirements.
+Kennecott could, at any time or from time to time, accelerate its satisfaction of the First, Second, or Third Option by paying the Company money in lieu of incurring expenditures. - 5.
+While earning in, Kennecott had the right to make exploration and development decisions. - 6.
+Kennecott had to maintain the Property in good standing during the option period(s), including payment of BLM and County maintenance fees and make any underlying property payments due to Searchlight. - 7.
+Kennecott had the right to elect to form a joint venture (the "Joint Venture") with the Company upon completion of either the First, Second, or Third Option.
+Upon establishing a Joint Venture each participant would fund the joint venture according to its participating interest, with Kennecott acting as the Manager of the joint venture.
+If a party's participating interest fell below 10%, then such parties participating interest will be converted to a 1% Net Smelter Royalty, capped at \$25 million. - 8.
 As further consideration for the grant of Options, Kennecott agreed to make a payment of \$25,000 to Golden Arrow within forty-five (45) days of executing the Agreement (the "Execution Payment").
 The Company received this payment in 2020.